RoboticVisionOrg/carlie_docs/Carlie_Documentation/power_management.md

 **Important:** please double check with your local governing board for up to date rules.

 To get the Wh rating of your battery multiple the nominal voltage (number of cells multiplied by 3.7 volts) by the number of Amp-hours (in this case 5000 milli-Amp-hours).
-The batteries supplied with NightRider are 55.5 Wh and so there should be no issues with taking them on a plane.
+The batteries supplied with Carlie are 55.5 Wh and so there should be no issues with taking them on a plane.

 When flying with batteries you **MUST DO THE FOLLOWING:**